The Nonprofit Impact System™

 Outcomes: organizations that implement the full Nonprofit Impact System™ can say the following...

-- We have a vision and mission statement that accurately reflects our Focus, and it has been properly communicated to all staff, board members, and external stakeholders.
+- We have a vision and mission statement that accurately communicates why we exist, and it has been properly communicated to all staff, board members, and external stakeholders.

 - Our core values are clear – we are hiring, reviewing, rewarding and firing around them.
 They guide our decision-making.

-- Our messaging and identity reflect our reason for being, mission, vision and values.
+- Our messaging and identity reflect our mission, vision and values.

-- We have a strategic plan that is based on our focus.
-It is updated yearly and optimized quarterly.
+- We have a strategic plan that is based on the priorities of our stakeholders, updated yearly and optimized quarterly.

 - Programs/services, marketing/communications and development/fundraising each have their own strategies and plans that have been developed in direct response to the organization’s strategic plan.

-- Our strategic plan is shared externally and we report on progress against it to the public annually.
+- Our strategic plan is shared externally and we report on progress against it to our stakeholders regularly, while asking for their feedback.

 - Internally, everyone has access to the organization’s strategies and knows who is responsible for what.